 The domestic terminal at Kathmandu’s Tribhuvan Airport is tiny but pretty straight forward; busy with local Nepalese getting on with their business and travel plans between different parts of their country.

 It was my third time flying domestically in Nepal, so I was used to the local airport’s flow.
-I went straight to the small Buddha Air counter that read “Mountain Flight” about 35 minutes before my flight.
+I went straight to the small Buddha Air (but you can also fly with Yeti Airlines as well) counter that read “Mountain Flight” about 35 minutes before my flight.
 Handed in my printed ticket with an ID, and received a formal boarding pass.
 Passing through security took less than a few minutes.
 Women and men walk through separate lines as one female security officer stamps your boarding pass and a second female office pats you down.